-- 91. Post Office historically charged an introductory fee, licence fee or franchise fee when an incoming Subpostmaster began to operate a new branch.
+- 90. Post Office historically charged an introductory fee, licence fee or franchise fee when an incoming Subpostmaster began to operate a new branch (generally only charged for larger, more profitable branches).
 The rationale for charging this fee was that there was a commercial benefit to a retailer in operating a Post Office branch.
-This tended to be for larger, more profitable branches.
-This fee took the form of an fixed percentage abatement of the Postmaster's remuneration for the first year and so was not a capital outlay.
-[CORRECT?] - 92.
+This fee took the form of a fixed percentage abatement of the Postmaster's remuneration for the first year and so was not a capital outlay.
+[CORRECT?] - 91.
 One allegation made in these proceedings is that the Postmaster loses the ability to "sell" his branch, and therefore the ability to recoup any capital outlay, if his contract is terminated by Post Office.
 This is not necessarily correct.
 Regardless of his contractual status, a Postmaster cannot "sell" a branch because it is not a saleable asset.
-The Postmaster has the benefit of a contract for services with Post Office that cannot be assigned.
+The Postmaster has the benefit of a contract with Post Office that cannot be assigned.
 However, the goodwill of his business attaches to the branch's location, premises and customers.
-This is not destroyed because the Postmaster's contract is terminated.
-Often a temporary Postmaster13 takes over the branch and so the business (retail and Post Office) continue to trade together.
+This is not destroyed if the Postmaster's contract is terminated.
+Often a temporary Postmaster takes over the branch and so the business (retail and Post Office) continue to trade together.
 Due to the need to maintain a minimum network size and continuity of service, it is likely that Post Office will want to continue to locate a branch in the Postmaster's retail unit.
 Often the buyer of a retail unit will make the acquisition conditional on the buyer being appointed as Postmaster.
-The combination of these factors means that the value of the business is usually preserved, and initial capital outlays recovered, even if the Postmaster is terminated. - 93.
-For the above reasons, I do not consider the investments made by the Postmaster to be significant; they reflect the ordinary start-up risks taken by any small business owner.
-Most are recoverable capital investments that can be recouped on a sale.
-Like any capital investment, their value can go up and down, depending on many factors, some within the Postmaster's control (eg. how well he or she runs their business) and some not (eg. general economic conditions, property prices, changes in competition when other local business open or close, etc). - 94.
-Their investments are also not long-term.
-Most Postmasters have the right to terminate their contracts on notice of between three to six months and this gives them protection should the branch not turn out as profitable as they had hoped or they have a change in personal circumstances.
-By contrast, Post Office does not routinely close branches unless there is a problem (see the Witness Statement of John Breedon for more details on this) or the branch has been selected for closure under a change programme (see paragraph XX).
-This is because of its need to maintain network coverage and continuity of service.
-[CORRECT?]
+The combination of these factors means that the value of the business is usually preserved, and initial capital outlays recovered, even if the Postmaster is terminated.

-13 See the Witness Statement of Nick Beal for more information on temporary Subpostmasters.
+&lt;sup>13 See the Witness Statement of Nick Beal for more information on temporary Subpostmasters.